Ashu-hub/All-About-MicroServices/MicroservceDesignPattern.md

  There is only one chef.
 As the number of order increases, this single chef can't handle all the order.
  In order to deal this situations:
  1st thing:-
- 	Increase the salary of chef and tell him to manager all the orders.
+ 	Increase the salary of chef and tell him to manage all the orders.
 Putting more money --> More Output.
 	**Optimise process and increase throughput using same resource.**  ---> *Vertical Scaling* **Optimise process include making Pizza base before hand at non peak hours.** - this Also include functional decomposition(like making pizza base beforehand)